-But it was not only Gaggi that showed the best hospitality.
+But it was not only Gaggi that showed the best hospitality while showing me the most incredible places to visit in Tbilisi.
 So did most of the Georgian people I met.
 Moreover, they were all friendly, smiling and service minded, making you feel like their guest wherever you went!

 2. Places to Visit in Tbilisi: the Streets, the Yards & the Doors

 I know, I am a bit obsessed with these picturesque streets, but I cannot get enough of them.
-And the streets of Tbilisi were something special…!
+And all places to visit in Tbilisi were surrounded by beautiful streets!

 We started our day by strolling down the Rustaveli Avenue, the main street of Old Tbilisi, passing by the beautiful National Georgian Opera Theater, the Parliament House, the local street markets filled with carpets, handicrafts and the traditional “churchkela” that looks a bit like sausages but is confections made out of concentrated grape juice and walnuts.
 This market quickly became one of my favorite places to visit in Tbilisi!